tomquinonero/carrot-css/docs/pages/getting-started.md

 ```

 - `--font-headings` and `--font-body` are the font for your design
-- `--size-400` is the base size that'll be used to calculate the other `--size`s variables via the `--ratio` value.
+- `--size-400` is the base size that'll be used to calculate the other `--size`s variables via the `--font-ratio` value.
 It should be using `rem`.
 Know that the root font size is `10px` so `1.4rem == 14px`.
 More about font sizes and ratio on the [Typography documentation page](/documentation/typography/)

 This should be the most of it but [refer to the documentation](/documentation/css-variables/) for more information.